WGHA Development Stream Program FAQs

 Each DS team will communicate the schedule once it is known.
 Because other associations cannot hold DS tryouts until November 1st, it is difficult to book games with other associations in the event that there is a lack of player interest and teams are not formed.
 Once a DS team holds its tryouts and the team is approved by the WGHA Executive, the schedule is formed fairly quickly as games are arranged and tournaments booked.

-DS Tryout Dates, Times and Locations will be posted on the website.
+Development Steam Tryout Dates, Times and Locations will be posted on the website.

 Questions or Concerns not addressed above?

-OR the Junior House League Director at [email protected]
+contact the Junior House League Director at [email protected]